Defining Factors, Arguments, and Example Viewpoints

 Then filter for the primary arguments.
 For each argument, apply a two-part test:

 - Is it defensible?
-Arguments that cannot withstand scrutiny should not appear as primary guide content.
-If they are nonetheless prominent in the discourse, they belong in Editorial Choices.
+An argument that cannot withstand scrutiny should not appear in the main guide content.
+If it is nonetheless prominent in the discourse, it belongs in Editorial Choices.

 - Is it decisive?
-A defensible argument that is merely a secondary or reinforcing reason—one that wouldn’t change where a person stands if removed—should also go to Editorial Choices if prominent, or be omitted otherwise.
+A defensible argument that is merely a secondary or reinforcing reason—one that wouldn’t change where a person stands if removed—should go in Editorial Choices if prominent, or be omitted otherwise.
 We want arguments that are decisive for people’s viewpoints.

-We call the arguments that survive the filtering primary arguments because they are sufficient to determine where most people stand on the guide’s overall question.
+We call the arguments that survive filtering primary arguments because they primarily determine where most people stand on the guide’s overall question.

 Factors

 Aim for two to five factors.
-If you only need one, then the structure of a Fairmind Guide is likely to be overkill.
-And if you have more than five factors, they will overload readers cognitively.
+If you only need one, then the structure of a Fairmind guide is likely to be overkill.
+And anything more than five factors risks overloading readers cognitively.
 Keep in mind that, as an author, you will have gone deep on the topic, and your tendency will be to want to include more factors.
 Don’t.
 Much of your value is in “essentializing” the topic down to what really matters for readers to know in forming their own fair-minded and informed viewpoints.

 Example Viewpoints